 The decorative square stitching and piping are not only for aesthetics, as it is used to keep the fiberfill from shifting, so you can enjoy a good night’s rest, instead of moving around to get comfortable.

-This alternative to traditional down comforters is beneficial for staying cool while you sleep.
-Composed of a blend of bamboo-derived rayon and brushed microfiber, the Zen Bamboo blanket provides you with bedding that is soft to the touch and friendly on the environment.
+This goose down alternative comforter is beneficial for staying cool while you sleep.
+Composed of a blend of bamboo-derived rayon and brushed microfiber, the Zen Bamboo blanket provides you with a product that is soft to the touch and friendly on the environment.